tilt-dev/tilt.build/docs/example_csharp.md

 )
 ```

 We've added a `local_resource()` that compiles the executable Jar locally with Gradle.
-This is p

 We've adjusted the [Dockerfile](https://github.com/windmilleng/tilt-example-csharp/blob/master/2-build-locally/Dockerfile) so that it only includes the build output under `out`: